 These best practices can help you go beyond the basic requirements to optimize your product data for performance.

 - Products using transit time labels should have consistent delivery times that don’t change frequently.
-Transit time labels can take up to 24 hours to update in the catalog, so this is not a good solution if transit times or inventory change throughout the business day.
+Transit time labels can take up to 24 hours to update in the catalog, so this isn't a good solution if transit times or inventory change throughout the business day.

 - If transit time labels don’t work for all of your products, consider using them for select products that benefit the most from accurate delivery estimates (for example, top sellers that consistently arrive in 2 days).